Cruciform

-Cruciform is a term for physical manifestations resembling a common cross or Christian cross.
-The label can be extended to architectural shapes, biology, art, and design.
+A cruciform is a physical manifestation resembling a common cross or Christian cross.
+These include architectural shapes, biology, art, and design.

 Cruciform architectural plan

 Christian churches are commonly described as having a cruciform architecture.
 In Early Christian, Byzantine and other Eastern Orthodox forms of church architecture this is likely to mean a tetraconch plan, a Greek cross, with arms of equal length or, later, a cross-in-square plan.

 In the Western churches, a cruciform architecture usually, though not exclusively, means a church built with the layout developed in Gothic architecture.
-This layout comprises the following:
+This layout comprises: